Hillstrom Email Marketing Experiment¶

 )

-# Fit estimators
+# Fit estimators on the full dataset

-simple_email.fit(X, D, revenue)
+simple_estimator.fit(X, D, revenue)

-ml_email.fit(X, D, revenue)
+ml_estimator.fit(X, D, revenue)

 # Define revenue evaluation points